Education

 In my teaching I try to combine the newest things we learned from our research to useful things that design students should be able to use in their practice.
 The theory and practice of design are not moving any slower than those in other fields.
 I believe this coupling of research and teaching is necessary to keep research relevant to the field, and teaching up-to-date to the newest developments.

-As coordinator of the Master programme Design for Interaction, I chair the workgroup that organizes and teaches this new(est) of IDE Master programmes.
-Design for Interaction is a new international Master programme (started september 2003) in which the user-product interaction is placed in the center of attention.
+Until 2013, as coordinator of the Master programme Design for Interaction, I chaired the workgroup that organizes and teaches this new(est) of IDE Master programmes.
+Design for Interaction is an international Master programme (started september 2003) in which the user-product interaction is placed in the center of attention.
 In this master programme, the central problem of design is taken as this interaction: how people use, understand, and experience products.
 It is closely tied to Delft’s internationally recognized research strengths in the field of user-product interaction, user experience and emotion, design methodology, and integral development of interactive products.
+As of 2013, its coordinator is prof. Pieter Desmet.